MikeShark67/MikeShark67/README.md

 # My Repository

 ## Started
-The repository is there for the learners of web developers . is a web delivery model gotten via the internet to help solving various problems
+The repository is there for the learners of web developers Football Lovers.  is a web delivery model gotten via the internet to help solving various problems

 ##  Why explore on technology
-It is more advanced and easy to access.Some merits are like:
-1.Easy accessible via the internet
-2.Affordable:it is cheap with no subscription fee
+World has now changed and needs society that is more advanced Technologically

-### Developing Technology
+### Football
-Knowing how to use VS
+Love to watch the champions league and the Premier league Favourite team Arsenal
+Fav player William Saliba

+#### Social Media
+Find me on social media @mikeshorn_06-IG and X-Michael Shorn